Last Updated On:

 It is so effective that businesses and marketers have been pouring money into their email marketing campaigns.
 In fact, spending on email advertising is expected to reach $350 million this year.

 That being said, it’s not wise to simply invest in a campaign without a proper plan or tactics in place.
+If you want high-quality email leads, you need to work on your strategy.

 Before we dive into the crux of the matter, let’s take a closer look at what lead generation actually is and why it matters so much.